Mentor Reimbursement Guidelines

 This form is used to match groups each summer!
 Mentors designate their group preferences and background, and we try to match them with their mentees' and faculty/staff mentors' preferences.

 All peer mentors undergo a 1-day spring training to prepare them for the mentorship experience the upcoming fall.
 This year Mentorship will use a student success model to encourage targeted discussions with mentees to help them reach their first year goals along with the group records that document progress each month that they give to their assigned staff.
 Prior to training, all peer mentor applicants are invited to a mass meeting where our staff presents about the role and answers questions.
-This is a voluntary event recommended for all applicants, and there are two per year before the application deadline.
+This is a voluntary event recommended for all applicants.

 Peer Mentor Group Records